rafikalid/lru-ttl-cache/README.md

 	/**
 	 * Set the maximum items count in the cache.
 	 * When this value exceeded, the least used item will be removed
-	 * Setting this to "Infinity" will disable the LRU behaviour of the cache
+	 * Setting this to "Infinity" will disable the LRU behaviors of the cache
 	 * @type Number
 	 * @default Infinity
 	 */